Trickett-Liam/data-engineer-test/README.md

 If access is denied, ensure you have the correct IAM permissions.

 ### Build the Docker Image

+Install and start Colima before using Docker

+    colima start

 Use Docker Compose to build the image (ensuring a clean build):